the13fools/gpgpt/tools/05_disk_gpgpt_v1/GPT_MANIFEST_FILE.md

 ### Next Steps

 The remaining task is to finalize the implementations of `reset()`, `initBoundaryConditions()`, and `initializeLogFolder()` functions.
 These functions are crucial to ensure robust simulation control and effective management of simulation outputs and logs.
 Additionally, the helper functions for `simulateOneStep()` need to be detailed to complete the simulation loop.

+To complete the implementation of `Mint2DHook` and integrate it with the `gpgpt_frontend`, several tasks still need to be addressed.
+Below is a summary of the remaining work:

+### Mint2DHook Implementation:
+1. **Complete Function Implementations**:
+   - There are several functions in `Mint2DHook` that need their implementation details fully fleshed out.
+This includes handling different `Field_View` options, managing simulation steps, and ensuring all visualization aspects are covered.
+   - Special attention should be given to functions like `simulateOneStep`, `resetSimulation`, and `initSimulation`, ensuring they align with the new AppState structure and serialization/deserialization methods.

+2. **Boundary Conditions**:
+   - Implement the default boundary conditions.
+This involves translating a MATLAB function into C++, which sets radial boundary conditions based on surface normals and centers.

+3. **Logging and File Handling**:
+   - Enhance the logging functionality, particularly in `updateRenderGeometry`, to handle saving `.bfra` and `.bmom` files, as well as any relevant Eigen vectors.

+4. **Headless Mode Handling**:
+   - Ensure compatibility with headless mode operation, particularly for server or batch processing environments.
+This includes adapting `renderRenderGeometry` to handle such scenarios.

+5. **Integration with File Parser**:
+   - Further integrate `FileParser` functionality to handle different file types, such as `.bfra`, `.bmom`, and `.obj`, and to correctly load and store data within `AppState`.

+### gpgpt_frontend Changes:
+1. **Serialization Utilities**:
+   - Develop and finalize serialization/deserialization functions for new file types, particularly `.targ` files.
+This includes implementing the logic to read and write these files correctly.

+2. **AppState Enhancements**:
+   - Complete the AppState class, ensuring it holds all necessary data and state information for the simulation.
+This includes storing mesh data, simulation parameters, and file paths.

+3. **GUI Enhancements**:
+   - If there are any GUI elements that need to be adapted or added to accommodate new simulation features or data visualization, these should be developed and integrated.

+### General Steps:
+- **Testing and Debugging**: Thoroughly test all new implementations and changes to ensure they work as intended.
+This includes unit tests and integration tests.
+- **Documentation**: Update or create documentation for new functions, classes, and methods for clarity and ease of maintenance.
+- **Code Review**: Conduct a detailed review of all changes to ensure code quality, performance, and adherence to project standards.

+By addressing these tasks, the `Mint2DHook` module should be fully functional and well-integrated with the `gpgpt_frontend`, providing a comprehensive solution for simulation and visualization needs.